2 3 Cup X 3

 • Mathematical Operations: Pay close attention to the order of operations (PEMDAS/BODMAS).
 Understanding the precedence of multiplication and addition/subtraction is crucial for accurate calculations.

 Without context, interpreting "2 3-cup x 3" is challenging.
-However, with appropriate background information, it becomes a straightforward mathematical calculation relevant to scaling recipes and adjusting ingredient quantities.
+That said, with appropriate background information, it becomes a straightforward mathematical calculation relevant to scaling recipes and adjusting ingredient quantities.

 Expanding on Scaling Techniques: Beyond Simple Multiplication